Memory Allocator with FIFO Free List

 Testing your allocator

-You should be able to run the find command with your memory allocator on a large directory.
+Once things are looking reasonable, you should be able to run the find command with your memory allocator on a large directory.
 For example, run:

 ALLOC_THRESH=10 LD_PRELOAD=$(pwd)/allocator.so find /